sfigg/commercialization-public/design/device-experiences/OEM-trusted-image-identifier.md

 Sysprep /oobe /shutdown /unattend:Unattend.xml
 6. Perform other offline tasks, such as offline servicing of the image.
 Capture and apply the image to other computers, and then deliver the computer to the customer.

-The next time that the computer starts, Windows identifies all of the files currently on the system, and skips these files during subsequent scans.
+The next time that the computer starts, Windows identifies all of the previously scanned files currently on the system, and skips these files during subsequent scans.